Bulawayo Bulawayo, Zimbabwe Travel Guide

 Avoid walking alone at night.

 Limited dedicated infrastructure.
-Safer for recreational purposes in more peaceful suburban areas or within park boundaries.
+Safer for leisure purposes in more peaceful suburban areas or within park boundaries.
 Main roads are hazardous because of traffic and varying conditions.
 Motorcycle and scooter rentals are not widely available.

 Check rules of the park for cycling.